 This myth has been created by manipulating a scientific study to suit those that want to sell you UV bulbs.

 Basically there was a study that found that Ball Python eyes have evolved to respond to UV light.
 Some enterprising Ball Python “specialists” decided that hey, this must mean Ball Pythons are fully crepuscular and need UV!
 Cha-ching!

-In fact, any eye of any animal on the planet that is not completely fossorial will respond to UV light and detect it.
-What other kind of light is there?
-And what kind of light reflects off the moon?
-All non-organic light in the natural world is UV light.
+In fact, the eyes of hundreds of species of both diurnal and nocturnal animals respond to UV light and detect it.
 Nocturnal animals have powerful eyes that make the most of any light available, so yes their eyes detect UV light – doesn’t make them crepuscular or diurnal though!